 With Recurring Orders, you can offer prepaid and gift subscriptions.

 Recurring Orders provides a unique way for your subscribers to prepay for a set number of orders up front.
 We give you an easy way to keep track of these prepaid orders, by generating orders in Shopify for you to fulfill and ship.
-The only difference between these orders and regular orders is they have already been paid for.
+The only difference between these orders and regular orders is they are paid for already.

 There are tons of reasons why a customer might want to prepay for a subscription.
-Often, prepaid subscriptions are offered at tiered discounts, giving the subscriber an incentive to prepay for a longer period of time.
+Often, prepaid subscriptions are offered at tiered discounts, giving the subscriber an incentive to prepay for a longer period.
 They also don't have to worry about payment disruptions that could potentially delay their order from getting to them.

 Prepaid subscription options are only available in Multiple Product and Single Product mode, found under Settings -> Recurring Style.
-This is not available in Recurring Cart mode.
+This feature is not available in Recurring Cart style.

 Setting up your prepaid and gift subscription options all happens in your "Subscriptions" tab.